 - A global notification message asking the user to activate the theme or leave a review is allowed, but must be dismissable and must not be shown again once dismissed.
 The following exceptions are allowed:

-- A non-dismissable message may be displayed within the theme option panels.
+- A non-dismissable message may be displayed within the theme option panels (Market only).

-- A "Please verify purchase to get updates" message may be displayed inline with the item in the Themes list, where the update notification usually displays.
+- A "Please verify purchase to get updates" message may be displayed inline with the item in the Themes list, where the update notification usually displays (Market only).

 - The Purchase Code entered by the user must be stored in the wp_options table as a string using the following syntax: